 No One Day in Gothenburg Itinerary is complete without Liseberg.
 Many people consider Liseberg Park (website here) to be one of the best amusement parks in the world.
 That’s pretty impressive considering it’s been operating for almost a hundred years.

 I’m a big fan of amusement parks myself, from Disney World to Busch Gardens, and I agree that Liseberg Park is special.
 Most amusement parks have roller coasters and log flumes.
-How many also have licorice flavored popcorn, a giant green rabbit, and a star dedicated to the Osmond Brothers?
+But how many also have licorice flavored popcorn, a giant green rabbit, and a star dedicated to the Osmond Brothers?

 Only Liseberg Park!
 If that doesn’t convince you to visit, allow me to persuade you with…